Aircloak/aircloak/air/docs/content/upgrading.md

   These keys are optional, and if they are not provided, the system will only serve HTTP traffic.

-- PostgreSQL server SSL configuration
+- SSL configuration for Insights Air PostgreSQL interface

   Similarly to the site settings, the PostgreSQL server certificate and key file names must be explicitly provided.
 These files can be configured under the `psql_server` key: